siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 drop, so the same incoming budget gives

 $$ c_{\mathrm{eff}} = \frac{J_{\mathrm{in}}}{4u} = \frac{2u c}{4u} = \frac{c}{2}. $$

+Standard optics does not make that raw-branch identification and therefore predicts no fringe-specific one-way speed change.

 Standard optics predicts no fringe-specific one-way speed change: